Nevada Personal Injury Laws and Settlements

 Below are summaries of recent verdicts and publicly reported settlements from Nevada personal injury cases.

-- $10,975,000 Verdict (2024): A 71-year-old male, underwent a robotically assisted laparoscopic hernia repair surgery.
-During the procedure, the defendant punctured the plaintiff’s abdominal aorta causing major internal bleeding and the man died from loss of blood.
+• $10,975,000 Verdict (2024): A 71-year-old man underwent a robotically assisted laparoscopic hernia repair surgery.
+During the procedure, the defendant punctured the plaintiff’s abdominal aorta, causing major internal bleeding, and the man died from loss of blood.
 His estate brought a wrongful death lawsuit alleging surgical negligence.
 The jury awarded over $10 million in damages, which included $1.8 million in punitive damages.

-- $10,812,875 Verdict (2023): The plaintiff was injured at the defendant’s trampoline park facility when another patron at the trampoline park jumped on top of him.
+• $10,812,875 Verdict (2023): The plaintiff was injured at the defendant’s trampoline park facility when another patron at the trampoline park jumped on top of him.
 The plaintiff reportedly suffered compound tibia-fibula fractures in both legs which required surgery and resulted in complex regional pain syndrome in both legs.
 He allegedly required additional surgeries to his right leg for evacuation of hematoma and to his right ankle for contracture/heel cord tightening.
-The jury awarded $10.8 million in damages, but that award was reduced by 20% based on the plaintiff’s comparative fault share.
+The jury awarded $10.8 million in damages, but the award was reduced by 20% based on the plaintiff’s comparative fault.

-- $3,273,840 Verdict (2023): The plaintiff was stopped at a red light at an intersection when the defendant violently rear-ended him.
-The plaintiff’s physical injuries were not specified in the verdict summary, but they must have been major because the verdict included $900,00 for past and future medical expenses, plus $2.5 million for pain and suffering.
+• $3,273,840 Verdict (2023): The plaintiff was stopped at a red light at an intersection when the defendant violently rear-ended him.
+The plaintiff’s physical injuries were not specified in the verdict summary.
+Still, they must have been major because the verdict included $900,00 for past and future medical expenses, plus $2.5 million for pain and suffering.

-- $4,600,000 Verdict (2023): A 78-year-old male, suffered fatal injuries when, as he made a left hand turn from southbound travel, a northbound vehicle operated by defendant struck his vehicle in a signal-controlled intersection.
+• $4,600,000 Verdict (2023): A 78-year-old male suffered fatal injuries when, as he made a left-hand turn from southbound travel, a northbound vehicle operated by the defendant struck his vehicle in a signal-controlled intersection.
 The estate brought a wrongful death action with allegations that the defendant driver failed to yield the right-of-way and was speeding at the time of the crash.
 The defendant was intoxicated and was arrested at the accident site for driving under the influence.

-- $50,000 Settlement (2023): The plaintiff, a 10-year-old male, was injured while a passenger of a southbound vehicle that was involved in a collision with a northbound vehicle operated by defendant when she executed a left turn in front of the plaintiff’s host vehicle.
-The plaintiff claimed to have suffered a concussion, cervical and lumbar strains, a front wall thorax strain, myalgia and anxiety/acute stress reaction due to the collision.
+• $50,000 Settlement (2023): The plaintiff, a 10-year-old male, was injured while a passenger of a southbound vehicle that was involved in a collision with a northbound vehicle operated by the defendant when she executed a left turn in front of the plaintiff’s host vehicle.
+The plaintiff claimed to have suffered a concussion, cervical and lumbar strains, a front wall thorax strain, myalgia, and anxiety/acute stress reaction due to the collision.

-- $2,045,118 Verdict (2022): said her eastbound vehicle was T-boned by a southbound vehicle operated by defendant.
-The plaintiff reported injuries including carpal tunnel syndrome, cubital tunnel syndrome, complex regional pain syndrome, cervical disc displacement leading to spinal radiculopathy and a concussion.
-The plaintiff claimed she would require future care which included installation of a spinal cord stimulator and ganglion block injections.
+• $2,045,118 Verdict (2022): said her eastbound vehicle was T-boned by a southbound vehicle operated by the defendant.
+The plaintiff reported injuries, including carpal tunnel syndrome, cubital tunnel syndrome, complex regional pain syndrome, cervical disc displacement leading to spinal radiculopathy, and a concussion.
+The plaintiff claimed she would require future care, which included the installation of a spinal cord stimulator and ganglion block injections.
 The verdict included $313,000 in past medical expenses and $1 million in future medical expenses.

-- $39,000 Verdict (2022): The plaintiff was operating his automobile when it was rear-ended by a vehicle driven by defendant.
+• $39,000 Verdict (2022): The plaintiff was operating his automobile when it was rear-ended by a vehicle driven by the defendant.
 The plaintiff claimed he suffered unspecified personal injuries due to the collision.
-The plaintiff alleged the defendant was negligent and negligent per se for failing to maintain a safe following distance, failing to yield the right-of-way, failing to keep a proper lookout and driving at an excessive speed.
+The plaintiff alleged the defendant was negligent and negligent per se for failing to maintain a safe following distance, failing to yield the right-of-way, failing to keep a proper lookout, and driving at an excessive speed.

 Contact Us About Nevada Personal Injury Lawsuits